Road train: A-triple

-In South Australia, larger road trains up to 53.5 m (three full trailers) are only permitted on certain routes in the Far North.
+In South Australia, larger road trains up to 53.5 m (three full trailers) are permitted only on certain routes in the Far North.

 BAB quad

 A BAB quad consists of two B-double units linked with a converter dolly, with trailer order of Prime Mover, B-Train, Dolly, B-Train.

+ABB quad

+ABB quad consists of one standard trailer and B-triple units linked with a converter dolly.

+AAB quad

+AAB quad consists of A-double and B-double units linked with a converter dolly.
+Alternatively, a BAA quad sees this configuration reversed, first the B-double, then the A-double.

+A quad

+In some parts of Australia, 'super quad' road trains up to 60 m are permitted, consisting of four standard trailers connected via three converter dollies, with a 196 tonne gross mass and 140 tonne payload.

 C-train

-A C-train is a semi-trailer attached to a fifth-wheel on a C-dolly.
+A C-train is a semi-trailer attached to a turn table on a C-dolly.
 Unlike in an A-Train, the C-dolly is connected to the tractor or another trailer in front of it with two drawbars, thus eliminating the drawbar connection as an articulation point.
 One of the axles on a C-dolly is self-steerable to prevent tire scrubbing.
 C-dollies are not permitted in Australia, due to the lack of articulation.

 Dog-trailer (dog trailer)

-A dog-trailer (also called a pup) is any trailer that is hooked to a converter dolly, with a single A-frame drawbar that fits into the Ringfeder or pintle hook on the rear of the trailer in front, giving the whole unit three to five articulation points and very little roll stiffness.
+A dog-trailer (also called a pup) is a short trailer with a permanent dolly, with a single A-frame drawbar that fits into the Ringfeder or pintle hook on the rear of the truck or trailer in front, giving the whole unit two or more articulation points and very little roll stiffness.
+These are commonly used in Australia, particularly for end tipper applications like shown above.
+They are normally limited to a single dog trailer behind a short bodied (independently load carrying) truck with a standard length limit of 19 metres (20 under design permits).
+A quad dog trailer in combination with a bodied truck is able to carry more weight than a truck and single semi-trailer of the same length limit and access restrictions, as well as carrying two different materials as separate loads, such as with tipper bodies and fluid tankers.